rjnigam/aryavarta/PDF_TO_ARTICLE.md

 ## 🎉 You Can Now Paste PDFs and Auto-Publish!

-Your Gurukul platform now has **automated PDF-to-article conversion**!
+Your Aryavarta platform now has **automated PDF-to-article conversion**!

 ---